Why Lead Time impacts your Inventory Optimization and How To Fix It

 What is the Impact When Supplier Lead Time is Not Accurate?

-Suppliers provide an estimate of lead time, but these numbers are not always accurate.
-The differences between your expected receipt date and the actual receipt date can become expensive from the resulting unplanned overstocks, out of stocks, and deflated consumer opinions.
-Lead time tracking and lead time forecasting are mission-critical to the success of your supply chain.
 Lead Time Forecasting, like Demand Forecasting, should use a set of math algorithms to calculate the correct lead time days to use in planning purchase orders.
 Also, like Demand Forecasting, the Lead Time Forecast should move up and down according to changes in the market, business influences, and seasonality of the product.

 Do Lead Time Forecasting Variances Impact Inventory Optimization?

-While some companies use a single lead time forecast number for all vendors, the reality is that all vendors and products are not the same.
-Start reviewing how many products have a bad lead time that is too short, which means you run out and have lost sales.
-Calculate your lost sales for those out-of-stock days (you do have a method to calculate lost sales, right?) and sum the total lost sales across six months to see how much money you are losing.
+Some companies use a single lead time forecast number for all vendors.
+However, the reality is that all vendors and products are not the same.
+First, review how many products have a bad lead time that is too short.
+This means you run out and have lost sales.
+Second, calculate your lost sales for those out-of-stock days (you do have a method to calculate lost sales, right?) and sum the total lost sales across six months to see how much money you are losing.
 Now, look at all those skulocs that had overstock where the actual lead time was less than the expected lead time across the last six months.
-Sum the cost of the excess inventory and, multiply the result by 10%, and then you have a conservative estimate of your overstock carrying cost.
+Next, Sum the cost of the excess inventory and, multiply the result by 10%, and then you have a conservative estimate of your overstock carrying cost.
 In reality, your actual costs are probably double that number.
-Finally, add the overstock cost and the lost sales cost together to see a six month total.
-How much profit did you lose this past year due to poor lead time forecasting?
+Finally, add the overstock cost and the lost sales cost together to see a six-month total.

 Join our Blog, share your thoughts today: How does Lead Time impact your inventory, is it optimized for profit?